The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Conclusions

-A detailed discussion of our results on the phase structure of the ASSM and the nature of the UV fixed points have been presented in \Cref{sec:Stability,sec:SubFermiTransPlanckResults,sec:UV-Higgs} and \Cref{app:UVpotDiffGrav}, cumulating in an evaluation of the systematics in \Cref{sec:Systematics}.
-In short, in the present approximation the ASSM lies in a regime of a novel UV fixed point with a non-trivial but flat Higgs potential with two relevant directions with the eigenvalues \labelcref{eq:RelevantEigenvaluesVH}, see \Cref{sec:UV-Higgs}.
+A detailed discussion of our results on the phase structure of the ASSM and the nature of the UV fixed points has been presented in \Cref{sec:Stability,sec:SubFermiTransPlanckResults,sec:UV-Higgs}, culminating in an evaluation of the systematics in \Cref{sec:Systematics}.
+In short, the ASSM lies in a regime of a novel UV fixed point with a non-trivial but flat Higgs potential with two relevant directions with the eigenvalues \labelcref{eq:RelevantEigenvaluesVH}, see \Cref{sec:UV-Higgs}.
 Consequently, the matter sector of the ASSM has as many relevant parameters as the SM, and the gravity sector shows another three relevant directions with overlap to the cosmological constant, the scalar curvature (Ricci scalar) term and the Ricci-scalar squared term.
 The distance of the solution to the standard Gau\ss ian fixed point regime with one relevant parameter less (also called `predictive regime') is depicted in \Cref{Fig:GaussianFP}.
-For sufficiently small top pole mass we first cross the standard Gau\ss ian regime and the non-trivial stable regime, before entering the unstable regime.
-We remark, that while not excluded, we consider the distance of roughly 10\,GeV as rather large.
+For a smaller top pole mass, we leave the non-trivial stable regime, cross the standard Gau\ss ian line, and eventually enter the unstable regime.
+We remark, that while not excluded, we consider the distance of roughly 2.9\,GeV as rather large.
 While the current approximation is not fully quantitative, significant changes would be required for entering the `predictive' regime.
 Note also, that this regime is but one step away from the unstable one, and we consider the relatively large distance from the latter as a positive outcome of the present analysis.

 The current minimal ASSM does not provide an answer to fundamental open problems as for example the nature of dark matter or the fermion mass hierarchies.
-Nevertheless, the framework here presented shows great potential for BSM studies in the need of non-perturbative methods or mass dependence schemes.
+Nevertheless, the framework here presented shows great potential for beyond SM studies in the need of non-perturbative methods or mass dependent schemes.
 It provides an easily adaptable and RG-consistent playground in which the viability of models phenomenology can be tested.
 Moreover, this setup can be easily modified towards the study of effective field theories, different matter contents or other types of UV completions thanks to its versatility.
-Investigations of non-trivial Higgs potentials \cite{Reichert:2017puo,Eichhorn:2015kea} which follow this line have already been performed.
+Investigations of non-trivial Higgs potentials \cite{Reichert:2017puo, Eichhorn:2015kea} which follow this line have already been performed.